+- → Line up and join group activities

+- → Keep their toothbrush in place.

-- Remind the teacher when it is time for handwashing and toothbrushing, and lead the formation of student lines during these activities. - Maintain cleanliness of hygiene and sanitation facilities and the school grounds - Assist the teacher in implementation and monitoring. - Report difficulties to the teacher. - Remind parents to buy and use soap and toothpaste at home. - Remind siblings and other family members to wash their hands at critical moments (after using the toilet, before eating, and before preparing food) and remind them to brush their teeth, especially before going to bed.
+- → Remind siblings and other family members to wash their hands at critical moments after using the toilet, before eating, and remind them to brush their teeth, especially before going to bed.